 If you haven’t already, now is a good time to go digital and look for an MTD compatible accounting software solution.
 Be careful, as not all accounting software is MTD compatible.

 Naturally, we recommend you invest in a cloud-based landlord software package like Landlord Vision.
-As well as making your tax returns easy and being compatible with Making Tax Digital it can save you a huge amount of time and money when it comes to managing the rest of your portfolio.
+As well as making your tax returns easy and being ready for Making Tax Digital it can save you a huge amount of time and money when it comes to managing the rest of your portfolio.

 MTD is here to stay, so sticking your head in the sand and hoping it will all go away is not an option!

-For more advice on landlord software, or to share your thoughts on going digital, feel free to get in touch via social media or in the comments section!
-As always, we’d love to hear from you!
+For more advice on landlord software, or to share your thoughts on going digital, feel free to get in touch via social media we’d love to hear from you!

 Read more like this: